aczw/cuda-path-tracer/README.md

 - Renamed and moved various file and updated `headers` and `sources` accordingly.
 - Updated to C++20.

+### Changes to the scene file format

+I've removed the `FILE` key from the `Camera` object because I've modified my output image name to reuse the JSON file name.
+I've also added additional material types:

+- `PureReflection`
+- `PureTransmission`

 ### Testing

 Some other stuff I've changed that should probably be pointed out: